Cardoso1994/cs50ai/lectures/lecture_6_language.md

 written, or maybe some phrases that a famous author would write.

 ## Text Cateogrization
+Another application of natural language processing is in text categorization, in which the AI will attempt to give a concise result about a particular text that has been passed to it.
+A good example is Sentiment Analysis.
+It is also a useful tool to mail servers, the main application is to decide if a received mail is spam or is it a legit email.

 ### Sentiment Analysis
+Sentiment Analysis goal is to tell wether a text is about something happy, something sad, maybe the people talking is angry, etc.

+The most common algorithm for this task is the "bag-of-words model", which gives a particular word a classification, then it analyzes some text word by word, and if it encounters a word that has been classified as good, it will output that this particular text is good.
+A good example of this is to classify reviews in webpages such as amazon, ebay, etc. The reviews can be classified as "good" or "bad".

+A sample of reviews could be:
+- "My grandson loved it!
+So much fun!"
+- "Product broke after a few days"
+- "One of the best games I've played in a long time"
+- "Kind of cheap and flimsy, not worth it"

+from these examples and with the "bag-of-words model" our AI would classify the first review as good, since it has the words ["loved", "fun"] in it.
+The second review would be classified as bad because the word "broke" is in it.

 - bag-of-words model
 - naive bayes
     Baye's Rule